k-gregor/git-workshop/README.md

 You should see your last commit, and the ones that I have done to this repository previously.

+---
 # quick recap

+Before we go to different topic, let's recap the commands we learned so far:

 - clone
 - status